Javascript is not enabled.

 A grandfather of six.
 A U.S. Army veteran.
 Retirees who’ve spent a lifetime working and now struggle to pay competing bills.

-These are just some of the millions of older adults affected by the disruptions to federal food aid because of the ongoing government shutdown.
-In November, it became the longest in history.
+These are just some of the millions of older adults affected by disruptions to federal food aid that resulted from the government shutdown.
+In November, the shutdown became the longest in history.

 Join Our Fight to Protect Older Americans